Kitisplode/minecraftMod-golemFirstStone/README.md

-# Minecraft Mod - Golem: Firsts of Legend 0.0.5 (Forge)
+# Minecraft Mod - Golem: Firsts of Legend 0.0.6 (Forge)

 ---

 **A simple mod to add the Golem Firsts from Minecraft Legends into Minecraft Java Edition.**

 Currently contains all the Firsts, including the First of Stone, the First of Oak, the First of Brick, and the first of Diorite.
+Also now includes Cobblestone Golems.

 ---